SortableJS/Vue.Draggable/README.md

 ### Slots

+Limitation: neither header or footer slot works in conjunction with transition-group.

 #### Header
 Use the `header` slot to add none-draggable element inside the vuedraggable component.
 Important: it should be used in conjunction with draggable option to tag draggable element.